TharmiganK/ballerina-guaranteed-delivery/examples/event-to-fhir-service/README.md

 ## Review and Replay Failed Messages

 The Event to FHIR Service incorporates a robust error handling mechanism.
-Messages that fail processing are automatically moved to a Dead Letter Storage (DLS) directory.
+Messages that fail processing are automatically moved to a failure directory.

 ### Reviewing Failed Messages

-All failed messages, along with their corresponding error details, are stored in the `dls` directory.
+All failed messages, along with their corresponding error details, are stored in the `failure` directory.
 Each file in this directory represents a failed message, and its content will include both the original message and the reason for its failure.
 Regularly review this directory to identify and resolve underlying issues.

 ### Replaying Failed Messages

 Once you've identified and resolved the cause of a message failure, you can easily replay it.
-To do this, simply move the failed message file from the `dls` directory to the `replay` directory.
+To do this, simply move the failed message file from the `failure` directory to the `replay` directory.
 The service continuously monitors the replay directory.
 Any files moved into it will be automatically picked up and re-attempted for processing.
+If the replay is successful in any of the retries, the message will be removed from the `replay` directory.
+If the replay fails after all configured retries, the message will be moved to the `dls` (Dead Letter Storage) directory for further investigation.